 Dr Lily Xiao has a teaching and research interest in the areas of caregiver support in dementia care, chronical disease management, cross-cultural dementia care, dementia education for health professionals and caregivers, nursing care of people with Alzheimer's disease and other forms of dementia and workforce development in aged care.
 She has an established track record in cross-cultural care for older people and people with dementia.
 She has in-depth knowledge about the impact of increased cultural, linguistic and religious diversity of the consumers and the workforce on care models, communication and quality of care in aged care and dementia care.
 Methodologies she has applied to research projects include qualitative studies (phenomenological study, critical ethnography), quantitative studies (cross-sectional study, randomised controlled trial) and critical action research.

-She is the Fellow of Australian College of Nursing and serves on the Aged Care Expert Advisory Group of Australian College of Nursing.
+She is the Fellow of Australian College of Nursing and serves on the Healthy Ageing Policy Chapter.
 She is Member of The NHMRC National Institute for Dementia Research in Australia.
-Her contributions to aged care and dementia care have been recognised by the Chinese society in China.
 She received a Fellowship at the Chinese Academy of Social Sciences in 2014 and was awarded Honorary Adviser by the Academy of Cognitive Disorder of China & Chinese Geriatrics Society in 2016.

 Dr Lily Xiao's responsibilities in teaching, research, community and professional engagement are outlined in the following: